ES&P Global Technical Analysis (NYSE:SPGI)

 ES&P Global Moving Average Convergence Divergence or MACD:

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The ES&P Global MACD indicator is below 0 indicating a bearish trend.
+The ES&P Global MACD indicator is above 0 indicating a bullish trend.